 Financial Aid PROBATION

-During the Financial Aid Probation period, the student will be required to sign a financial aid academic plan with his/her financial aid counselor before federal aid is reinstated for the semester.
-Upon completion of the financial aid academic plan, the student will be required to meet all stipulations within the academic plan.
-Failure to do so will result in suspension of financial aid until student is back in good standing.
+During the Financial Aid Probation period, the student will be required to sign a financial aid academic plan with his/her academic advisor.
+The completed form must be turned into the Office of Financial Aid before federal aid is reinstated for the semester.
+After completing and submitting the financial aid academic plan agreement, the student will be required to meet all stipulations within the academic plan.
+Failure to do so will result in suspension of financial aid until the student is back in good standing.

 - Must maintain a minimum GPA of 2.0 (Undergraduate) or 3.0 (Graduate) for the semester and must pass all attempted hours enrolled for.

 - Student cannot receive a grade of F, I or W